bruna-borgess/bruna-borgess/README.md

 ###

-<p align="left"> My name is Bruna Borges and I'm a Systems Analyst from Rio de Janeiro, Brazil</p>
+<p align="left"> My name is Bruna and I'm a Systems Analyst from Rio de Janeiro, Brazil</p>

 ###